YixinGuo0921/libuthread/REPORT.md

 **UNBLOCKED** threads back to being **BLOCKED**, thus preventing them from
 running.

+Testing was accomplished using the given `sem_` test files, as well as one
+additional one named `sem_corner.c`.
+This test file tests the corner case
+described in the project document; the program should be blocked on a
+semaphore until an alarm ends the program.

 ### Preemption
 The premise of this phase is fairly detached from the rest of the project.
 Whereas other phases added further functionality to `uthread.c`, this phase